 Lucas Seaward, 2014

-Bitumen on canvas
+Bitumen on Canvas

 Lasting Impression uses over twenty pictograms to reflect the many elements and interactivities that have helped to define the Fort McMurray Wood Buffalo region over the past two hundred years.
 From float planes to fly fishing, from locomotives to lone wolves, this piece displays the diverse natural beauty and human activity within the Regional Municipality of Wood Buffalo.